 Watch this short video where David Cantor explains the punishment for a 2nd Offense Felony DUI in Arizona:

 A second offense Aggravated DUI is a very serious offense in Arizona.
 Like child molestation, such a charge is “forever allegeable.”
 That means a conviction for aggravated DUI can be forever used against you and could be cited as “prior felony conviction” if you are once again charged with any felony.

 A conviction of second offense Aggravated DUI in the State of Arizona can mean: 2.5 to 7.5 years in PRISON.
 You will lose your driver’s license for at least 3 years.
-In addition, if you decide to regain your license after three-year suspension, you must install an ignition interlock device for a two-year span at a cost of $2,000 – $2,400 to you.
-This device hooks onto the steering wheel, and you must blow into it in order to start your car.
+In addition, if you decide to regain your license after three-year suspension, you must install an ignition interlock device for a two-year span at a cost of approximately $1,500.
+This device is installed in your vehicle, and you must blow into it in order to start your car.
 You also have to blow into it every 15 minutes to keep the car running.
 Every 90 days, you are required to take your car to have the interlock device tested to determine if you have been drinking and driving during that period.

 Your car insurance provider will require an SR-22 policy in order to insure you, and that will cost $500 per year for a total of $1,500 over 3 years.
 Your auto insurance costs after an Aggravated DUI will increase at least $3,000 per year (for 3 years) for a total increase of $9,000.
 In addition, if you have a professional license, a gun license, or military job, you will lose it.
 You will even lose the right to vote.